viewflow/viewflow/README.rst

 .. image:: tests/examples/shipment/doc/ShipmentProcess.png
    :width: 400px

-django-viewflow allows to implement such process, just in about hundred lines of code, and you would still have pure django views for that
+django-viewflow allows to implement such process, just in about hundred lines of code, and you would still have pure django views for that.

 Full documentation is available at http://kmmbvnr.github.io/django-viewflow/